mrvnthss/brightness-discrimination-2afc/README.md

 ### Configuring Psychtoolbox

-The experiment code calls the `configurePsych.m` function to generate a struct called `Config`.
+The experiment code (i.e., the `BrightnessDiscrimination.m` script) calls the `configurePsych.m` function to generate a struct called `Config`.
 The parameters of this struct are then used to set up a new Psychtoolbox session to run the experiment.
 You can change the way this session is set up by passing the appropriate arguments to the `configurePsych.m` function:

 - `whichScreen`: Either 'main' or 'max'.
 Passing 'main' will set `Config.screenNumber` to 0, 'max' will set it to `max(Screen('Screens'))` (i.e., screen detected last).